Capital One Arena – Washington Capitals

 Return on Investment 3

 A hockey game at Capital One Arena is an amazing experience, and one which has vastly improved in the years since the arena opened about two decades ago.
 It is truly an experience not to be missed and the atmosphere is among the best in the league.
+Part of that is due to the crowds while part of that is due to the team itself.
 Sadly, however, the extremely high cost of attending prevents many fans from attending frequently, if at all.